-Date of first appointment: 21 March 2013 Date of last re-election: 17 January 2020 (standing for re-election at the upcoming annual general meeting)
+Date of first appointment: 21 March 2013 Date of last re-election: 21 January 2022

 Ms Pebble Sia Huei-Chieh is the founder director of Esquire Law Corporation.
 She commenced her legal practice in David Lim & Partners in 1997 and thereafter practiced at John Koh & Co which was renamed J Koh & Co.
-She was admitted as a Barristerat-law (Middle Temple) of England in 1996 and as an Advocate and Solicitor of the Supreme Court of Singapore in 1997.
+She was admitted as a Barrister-at-law (Middle Temple) of England in 1996 and as an Advocate and Solicitor of the Supreme Court of Singapore in 1997.